 Concurrently with this offering, we are offering, by means of a separate prospectus, % Tangible Equity Units (and, to the extent that the underwriters sell more than Units, up to an additional Units that the underwriters in such concurrent offering have the option to purchase from us at the initial public offering price thereof less the underwriting discount, exercisable within 13 days beginning on, and including, the date of initial issuance of the Units), each with a stated amount of \$50.00, or the Concurrent Offering.
-We estimate that the net proceeds from the sale of Units in the Concurrent Offering, if completed, will be approximately \$ million (or approximately \$ million if the underwriting discounts and commissions and estimated offering expenses payable by us.
-The closing of this offering is not conditioned upon the closing of the Concurrent Offering, but the closing of the Concurrent Offering is conditioned upon the closing of this offering, will be completed on the terms described herein or at all.
+We estimate that the net proceeds from the sale of Units in the Concurrent Offering, if completed, will be approximately \$ million (or approximately \$ million if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units), in each case after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The closing of this offering is not conditioned upon the closing of the Concurrent Offering, but the closing of the Concurrent Offering is conditioned upon the closing of this offering, and there can be no assurance that the Concurrent Offering will be completed on the terms described herein or at all.
 For additional information, see "Tangible Equity Units Offering."